sourcegraph/openctx/provider/links/README.md

   /** The type of link (if applicable), which may affect the appearance. */ type?: 'docs'

-  /** Whether to show a preview of the URL on hover. */ preview?: boolean

   /** Glob pattern matching the file URIs to annotate. */
   path: string